sakhadib/deshio-erp-backend/backend/Doc/SSLCOMMERZ_API_DOCUMENTATION.md

 **Endpoint:** `POST /api/sslcommerz/ipn`

-**Called By:** SSLCommerz (server-to-server)
+**Called By:** SSLCommerz (server-to-server) - **MOST RELIABLE**

+**Content-Type:** `application/x-www-form-urlencoded` (form data, not JSON)

 **Description:** SSLCommerz sends instant payment notification for real-time payment updates.
-This is the most reliable callback.
+This is the most reliable callback as it's server-to-server and not dependent on customer's browser. **Always rely on IPN for critical payment confirmation.** **Security Note:** This endpoint verifies hash but does NOT validate payment amount against order total - amount validation should be added.

 #### Request (from SSLCommerz)
 Same structure as success callback.